Updated 15 February 2023

 9. Personal data sources and updates

-Personal data is collected primarily from the data subjects themselves.
-Personal data can also be collected and updated within the limits permitted by law from the personal data files of third parties, examples including:
+Personal data are primarily collected from the data subjects themselves.
+Personal data may also be collected and updated within the limits permitted by law from the personal data files of third parties, including the following:

 - personal data files maintained by other authorities

-- parties that maintain databases with information that is necessary to identify political exposure and parties subject to international sanctions followed by the controller
+- databases of parties who keep information needed for identifying political exposure and individuals subject to the international sanctions observed by the controller

 10. Data subject's rights